kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.2.md

+---
+layout: default
+title: Kùzu 0.0.2 Release
+permalink: /blog/kuzu-0.0.2-release.html
+parent: Blog
+nav_order: 1
+---

 # Kùzu 0.0.2 Release

 This post is about the second release of Kùzu.
-However, we want to start with something much more
+However, we want to start with something much more important:
-important:

 ### Donate to the Victims of [Türkiye-Syria Earthquake](https://www.bbc.com/news/world-middle-east-64590946):
 Our hearts, thoughts, and prayers go to all the victims, those who survived and those who passed,